ISISComputingGroup/ibex_developers_manual/Discourse.md

 ### Starting/stopping discourse

 The discourse files are located in the `/var/discourse/` folder.
-To start discourse, go to that folder and use the command `./launcher start app`.
-To stop, type `./launcher stop app`.
+To start discourse, go to that folder and use the command `sudo ./launcher start app`.
+To stop, type `sudo ./launcher stop app`.

 ### SMTP